-The directors assessed subsequent events from 1 January 2022 through 27 April 2022, the date these financial statements were approved.
-Through such assessment, the directors have determined that events subsequent to balance sheet date occurred as reported in note 33 to these financial statements.
+The directors assessed subsequent events from 1 January 2023 through 27 April 2023, the date these financial statements were approved.
+Through such assessment, the directors have determined that no events subsequent to balance sheet date occurred.

 Directors

 The following have served as directors of the holding company during the year under review: